-Term Meaning in this document Statement of Attainment A document that is issued to an adviser for partial completion of a qualification, including, where relevant, the units of competency achieved under nationally endorsed standards.
+Term Meaning in this document representative of a licensee Means: an authorised representative of the licensee; or an employee or director of the licensee; or an employee or director of a related body corporate of the licensee; or any other person acting on behalf of the licensee Note: This is a definition contained in s910A retail client A client as defined in s761G of the Corporations Act and Ch 7, Pt 7.1, Div 2 of the Corporations Regulations RG 136 (for example) means An ASIC regulatory guide (in this example numbered 136) s912A (for example) A provision of the Corporations Act (in this example numbered 912A), unless otherwise specified self-accrediting organisation (SAO) A university or higher education institution that has undergone a statutory registration process standard margin lending facility Has the same meaning as in s761EA(2) of the Corporations Act Statement of Advice (SOA) A document that must be given to a retail client for the provision of personal advice under Subdivs C and D of Div 3 of Pt 7.7 of the Corporations Act Note: See s761A for the exact definition.
+Statement of Attainment A document that is issued to an adviser for partial completion of a qualification, including, where relevant, the units of competency achieved under nationally endorsed standards.
 Achievements recognised by Statements of Attainment can accumulate towards a qualification within the Australian Qualifications Framework Tier 1 products All financial products except those listed under Tier 2 Tier 2 products General insurance products, except for personal sickness and accident (as defined in reg 7.1.14); consumer credit insurance (as defined in reg 7.1.15); basic deposit products; non-cash payment products; FHSA deposit accounts training course Means: any education or training course, program, subject, unit or module of varying duration; a combination of education or training subjects, units or modules on a similar topic; and an education or training course or program delivered by various methods training standards The minimum standards for the training of advisers set out in this regulatory guide